-There are currently 289,406 Enterprise Financial Services shares held short by investors – that's known as Enterprise Financial Services's "short interest".
-This figure is 34.4% down from 440,919 last month.
+There are currently 1.3 million Enterprise Financial Services shares held short by investors – that's known as Enterprise Financial Services's "short interest".
+This figure is 19.7% up from 1.1 million last month.

 There are a few different ways that this level of interest in shorting Enterprise Financial Services shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Enterprise Financial Services.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Enterprise Financial Services.

 Find out more about how you can short Enterprise Financial Services stock.